treeverse/lakeFS/docs/quickstart/repository.md

    ![Create Repository]({{ site.baseurl }}/assets/img/create_repo_local.png)

-1. Fill in a repository name.
+1. Fill in the repository name.

 1. Under _Storage Namespace_, enter `local://`.

    In this tutorial, the underlying storage for lakeFS is the local disk.
 Accordingly, the value for _Storage Namespace_ should simply be `local://`.
-   For a deployment that uses an object store as the underlying storage, this would be a location in the store, e.g. `s3://example-bucket/prefix`.
+   For a deployment that uses an object store as the underlying storage, this would be a location in the store - for example, `s3://example-bucket/prefix`.
    {: .note .note-info }

 1. Click _Create Repository_.

 ### Next steps

-You just created your first lakeFS repository!
+You've just created your first lakeFS repository!
 You can now [add some data](add_data.md) to it.